 - constant throat clearing

-Most people with GERD have mild symptoms that can be treated successfully by lifestyle changes such as: quitting smoking, losing weight, and eating smaller portions at meals.
-Foods to avoid include:
+Some people with GERD have mild symptoms that can be treated successfully by lifestyle changes, such as:

 - citrus fruits